Mufalta/SQL-Data-Warehouse-Project/README.md

 ## Data Integration

-After creating and populating tables, understanding their relationships is essential for meaningful joins:
+After creating tables and inserting data into those tables, then understanding their relationships is essential for meaningful joins:
 ![](https://github.com/Mufalta/SQL-Data-Warehouse-Project/blob/main/images/Data-Integration.png)

 ---